 During a visit to Tokyo, he witnessed a demonstration of the little known martial art of Aikido on an American military base in Yokohama.
-He instantly fell in love with the art and six months later was asked by O'Sensei to become an uchi-deshi (live-in student).
+He fell in love with the art and six months later was asked to become an uchi-deshi (live-in student).

 Terry Dobson was riding on a train in Japan, when a drunken man boarded.
 The man was violent, aggressive, and a real physical threat to the other passengers, whom he pushed around and bullied.

 Dobson had been intensively training in aikido daily for three years, and was eager to put that practice into 'real' action.

 Although he knew his teacher had said that aikido is the art of reconciliation, and that even wanting to fight means that you've already...